MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/Creating-with-VS-Code.md

 Now we are going to get this application ready to import into Cosmos.

-## Step 3: Merge the app with the export page
+## Step 3: Merge the app with the exported layout

-Now we are going to merge the app we just create with our layout.
+Now we are going to merge the app we just create with the layout.

 Let's start with this:

-* Locate the webpage you exported from Cosmos and add it to your project.
+* Locate the layout you exported from Cosmos and add it to your project.
 * You should now see the file added to your `src` folder like below (your file name might be different).

 ![Exported file now in src folder](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Content/Editors/tutorial1-file-added.png)